kucukaslan/gameserver/README.md

     this is important when there is significant time difference between the server and the client. e.g. player finished a level at 19.59.59.999 but the server received the event at 20.00.00.001 \
     Furthermore if there is ability to play offline then user may play in midday and then connect to the server in the evening to see that his progress was not counted for tournament.

+- [ ] It seems sending request to enter the tournament is (blocking) action for the client. i.e. server will have it wait until the tournament  group is formed.
 - [ ] similarly should server immediately anounce the results or wait for some buffer time to complete tasks being processed?
-- [ ] It seems sending request to enter the tournament is (blocking) action for the client. i.e. server will have it wait until the tournament starts.
-- [ ] There user can earn coins only for completing level or winning (ranked 1st or 2nd) tournament.
-- [ ] User can only spend coins to enter tournament.
+- [ ] GetGroupLeaderboardRequest: can I assume that the client will always send the group code? or should I add a check for that to retrieve by user?

 ## Journal
 There is also [Journal.md](Journal.md) file that I kept while working on this project.